iannesbitt/gpx2dzg/README.md

 ### DZX/DZT point removal

 You can remove mark points from the list of DZX or DZT marks by adding the `-r` flag with a list of integers.
 Again, it may be beneficial to do this a couple of times to check that the GPS/SIR mark points in the plot match up the way you want them to.
 Remember, the list index starts at 0, so `-r 3` will drop the 4th mark.
-Adding a negative number will remove from the end of the list, so `-r 3,-2` will remove both the fourth point in the list and the second to last point in the list. **Specifying** `-r -1` **is not advisable since the number at the list end is the last scan number**.
+Adding a negative number will remove from the end of the list, so `-r 3,-2` will remove both the fourth point in the list and the second to last point in the list. **This software will not let you drop the first or last point** (i.e. `-r 0` or `-r -1` **since these are required to properly normalize your DZT files**.

 Notice in this example that the value of `-d` can point to either a SIR-3000 `DZT` file or a SIR-4000 `DZX` file.